 How long will I need to wait to meet with an advocate?

-If this is your first visit to SAPAC and you choose to walk-in without an appointment, usually an advocate can see you quickly.
+If this is your first visit to SAPAC and you choose to walk-in without an appointment, we will make every effort to connect you with an advocate as soon as possible.
 However, there may be some situations where the advocate is already meeting with another client, and will not be able to see you immediately.
 If it occurs that the advocate is currently busy, you have the following options: a.) waiting for the advocate to become available (typically between a half hour and a hour wait) b.) scheduling an appointment with the advocate for later the same day or the next day or c.) requesting the front desk staff call you and let you know when the advocate is available.
 You always also have the option to call SAPAC’s crisis line at (734) 936-3333 and speak to a confidential advocate by phone immediately.

 What if I have an immediate safety need?
 Can a SAPAC advocate see me right away?